iamqiss/Pixelle/messenger/core/connectors/sinks/README.md

 }
 ```

-While the schema of messages (that will be consumed from the Iggy stream), cannot be controlled by the sink connector itself, the built-in configuration allows to decide what's the expected format of the messages (the particular `StreamDecoder` will be used).
+While the schema of messages (that will be consumed from the Messenger stream), cannot be controlled by the sink connector itself, the built-in configuration allows to decide what's the expected format of the messages (the particular `StreamDecoder` will be used).

 Keep in mind, that it might be sometimes difficult/impossible e.g. to transform one format to another e.g. JSON to SBE or so, and in such a case, the consumed messages will be ignored.